Business communication is integral to any workplace.

 This is great for contributing to a relaxed, and hopefully subsequently productive, atmosphere.

-Furthermore, using technology in the workplace keeps things organized and decluttered.
+Furthermore, using communication technology in the workplace keeps things organized and decluttered.
 New technology in business allows users to streamline what they want to see within the business communication apps and easily search for conversations.
 It makes for a much less stressful experience than sorting through piles of letters or rummaging through a full email inbox!

 Companies that have adopted techniques for using technology to communicate in the workplace are leaping ahead in terms of customer relations.